 The Pennsylvania map adds shares to the game.
 When completing a route, a player can choose to invest in a company, that can be worth a lot at the end of the game.
 This variant adds a lot of strategy.

-In Nordic Countries there are a lot of different types of train cards and railway routes, such as tunnels and ferries.
-Giving more variety to the game.
+Further, in Nordic Countries there are a lot of different types of train cards and railway routes, such as tunnels and ferries.
+This makes the game more varied and keeps it interesting in the long term.

 Although the original Ticket to Ride is a great game as well, we prefer Europe over the original.
 The few extra element complete the game in our opinion.